DheerajMahra/star-to-joke/README.md

+😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do you call a pig that knows karate?
+A pork chop!

  😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do you call a monkey in a mine field?
 A babooooom!

  😂 [deepakr-28](https://github.com/deepakr-28)  => Why does a Moon-rock taste better than an Earth-rock?
 Because it's a little meteor.